 We run a guesthouse in the area of Bansbari, near the city centre and just behind the Australian Embassy.
 The area is safe and quiet and about ten minutes drive from the Tribhuvan Hospital (for medical students), and a little further to the city centre (Thamel).
 The large supermarket nearby sells literally everything you may need and there are ATM machines which take Visa and Mastercard.
 This area of the ring road is about 20 minutes drive from the airport.

 It is a lovely quiet area and we offer a buffet breakfast service, lunch and dinner which you can pay for in local currency as and when you need it.
 Staying in the house is very comfortable, and in the evening you can enjoy time with a Nepalese family (Sarasoti and Pasang have a son called Jubilee, and a daughter called Ellie) or you can pop into town for dinner and a drink.
 The rooms are twin or single and there are hot showers, as well as television.
 You can leave luggage in the house if you wish.
-Generally, your trip fee includes three nights in either the house or in the hotel (see below), but if you would like to extend your stay then a double room in the guesthouse is 2000 Rupees per night, which you can pay direct to Pasang or Sarasoti.
+Generally, your trip fee includes three nights in either the house or in the hotel (see below), but if you would like to extend your stay then a double room in the guesthouse is 2000 Rupees per night, which you can pay directly to Pasang or Sarasoti.

-Lodge Accommodation on trek
+Lodge Accommodation on Trek in Nepal

-Generally breakfast will be at 8am and you will need to pack your bags ready for the porters to leave early.
-Lunch will be taken enroute, and dinner is generally at 7pm.
+Generally, breakfast will be at 8 am and you will need to pack your bags ready for the porters to leave early.
+Lunch will be taken en route, and dinner is generally at 7 pm.

 If you wish to have either an upgrade to a room with an attached bathroom/shower then arrange this with your guide first thing in the morning.
 He will send a porter ahead to book all the rooms.
 You can pay him the extra money directly, but it does depend on availability.
-Similarly you can order yourself a single room on any day.
+Similarly, you can order yourself a single room on any day.
 Note that not every lodge has attached bathroom.

 In some of the lodges you will find western-style flush toilets but as you go higher you will find more commonly squat toilets.
 Some are better than others.
 You are advised to have some toilet paper on you at all times, although every lodge will sell it.
-On trek it is fine to go for a No1 behind a rock or bush, but best to wait until you get to a lodge for anything else.
+On the trek, it is fine to go for a No1 behind a rock or bush, but best to wait until you get to a lodge for anything else.

-Food on Trek
+Food on Trek in Nepal

 Food is of a very good quality, and we recommend you try local foods such as dal bhat (lentil stew with rice and curried potatoes or meat), boiled potatoes with chilli sauce, Sherpa stew (meat, potatoes, vegetables in a rich sauce) or curry with rice.
 These are the staple foods for Sherpa people but every lodge will also offer a wide range of western meals: